Take Good Care of My Baby: Smokie version

+Charts

 Other versions

 Dion recorded a version of the song, which was released on his November 1961 album Runaround Sue.
 Although Dion's version was released after Bobby Vee's version, Dion's was the first version to be recorded.

-The song was covered by The Beatles during their audition at Decca Records on January 1, 1962, with George Harrison on lead vocals.
-Gary Lewis & The Playboys recorded a cover version, which was released on their 1966 album, She's Just My Style.
+The song was performed by the Beatles during their audition at Decca Records on January 1, 1962, with George Harrison on lead vocals.
+The version has never been released officially, but can be found easily through bootlegs.

+Gary Lewis & the Playboys recorded the song for their 1966 album, She's Just My Style.

 Donny Osmond released a version of the song on his 1972 album Too Young.

+Shaun Cassidy included his rendition of the song on his 1977 debut self-titled album.

+Neil Innes included an excerpt of the song in the Re-Cycled Vinyl Blues medley, the title track from his 1994 eponymous album.

 As Dick Brave and the Backbeats, German pop star Sasha released a version in 2003, which reached No. 21 in Germany and No. 52 on the Ö3 Austria Top 40.

+In 2007, Frankie Valli sang the song on his album Romancing The 60's.

 Answer songs

 An answer song, titled "I'll Take Good Care of Your Baby", was recorded by Ralph Emery.
 It was released as a single on Liberty F-55383, in 1961.
 Another answer song, titled "You Should Know I'm Still Your Baby", was recorded by Sammi Lynn.
 It was released as a single on Sue Records 45-752, in 1961.